cuipengfei/Spikes/docker/workflow_plan.md

 <h3 id="tric">Tests running in containers</h3>

-To ensure maximum level of environment similarity, the CI server(jenkins and alike) should run tests in a container that is identical to the container that will be deployed to any server.
+To ensure maximum level of environment similarity, the CI server(jenkins and alike) should run tests in a container that is identical to the container that will be deployed to any server, following the same reasoning for the local testing section.

 <h3 id="badi">Building and distributing images</h3>

-Instead of jar or war files, the end product of a CI pipeline would be docker images that are pushed to a docker registry(the official one or our own).
+Instead of jar or war files, the end product of a CI pipeline would be docker images that are pushed to a docker registry(the official one or a privately set up one).

-(Note: for open source code, it might make more sense if the docker image is as public as the code)
+(Note: for open source code, it might make more sense if the docker image is as publicly accessible as the code)

 <h2 id="dep">Continuous Deployment</h2>